Comparisons

 Quick Verdict

 For strength training, powerlifting, and explosive power: Creatine wins.
-700+ studies over 5 decades make creatine the most validated ergogenic supplement in existence.
+Hundreds of studies over five decades make creatine the most validated ergogenic supplement in existence.

 For high-intensity endurance work (2-10 minute efforts): Beta-alanine may provide meaningful benefit.
 Cycling, rowing, swimming intervals, CrossFit-style workouts, and 800m-5K running benefit from increased muscle carnosine.